M-SenseResearchGroup/pykinematics/README.md

 have been validated against OMC, and include novel methods for estimating sensor-to-sensor relative orientation and sensor-to-segment alignment.

+## Validation

+The novel algorithms in ``pykinematics`` have been validated against OMC in a human subjects population.
+The validation results, and algorithm descriptions can be found in:

+- L. Adamowicz, R. Gurchiek, J. Ferri, A. Ursiny, N. Fiorentino, R. McGinnis.
+"Novel Algorithms for Estimating Relative Orientation and Hip Joint Angles from Wearable Sensors." *Sensors*. *Under Review*

 ## Requirements

 - Python >=3.6